 This new statistics/econometrics sequence includes the following courses: Economics 41, 103/103L, and 104/104L.
 The sequence will incorporate active learning, including but not limited to, extensive empirical examples and exercises.
 Students who have completed this sequence will ultimately be expected to have learned how to program in R. The knowledge and skills to analyze data are becoming increasingly important, and considered highly desirable by graduate schools and potential employers.
 This new sequence will give students a competitive edge in the era of the big data.

 Please click here for FAQs about this new course.

 All students interested in the Economics and the Business Economics major should be on the Econ Counseling Listserv.

-To declare the pre-major for Business Economics, please print the Department of Economics Change of Major request form and submit the form to the Undergraduate Counseling Office in 2263 Bunche Hall for processing.
-For those occasions that the office is closed – please submit the form online via the MyUCLA Message Center.
-The subject title should be: Change of Major request form.
+To declare the Pre-Major in Business Economics, please complete the Change of Major Request Form and submit the form to the Economics Undergraduate Counseling Office online via the MyUCLA Message Center.
+The subject title of the message should be: Change of Major Request Form.

 To apply for the Business Economics major, you must have completed the Pre-Major Courses and you must be on the Econ Counseling Listserv.
 An email notice about the application is sent out in the form of an Econ Alert during the first three weeks of each regular quarter and during the first three weeks of Summer Session A. Notification of acceptance into the Business Economics major will be provided approximately two weeks after the week three deadline — also in the form of an Econ Alert.
 Students are asked to submit an application only if they meet all the application criteria.
 Please note that there are specific applications for non-transfer and transfer students, so be sure to complete the appropriate application.